Santhosh-Paramasivam/collaborative-form/README.md

 A form is essentially a collection of input types (such as labels, title, text inputs) combined with the data displayed in them, such as the form's title, the label string of a username input.

-A combination of the input types (as defined in the form-elements enum) and a string form-value is a form item
+A combination of the input types (as defined in the input-types enum) and a string form-value is a form item

-#### Form Element

-Every kind of input that the system allows is defined as a value in the form element enum.
-Each of these values can be linked to an html element in the front-end
+So, each form item is linked to its form via the foreign key `form_id`

+#### Accessing a form

+Each form is linked to an admin via a foreign key, and has a `path` variable

+This path variable can be used to query that form from the front-end path